rafaelgsilveira/github-page/README.md

 ## Usage

 You may adapt this project as you see fit.
-Please feel free to reach me out emailing [contact@ragasil.com](mailto:contact@ragasil.com) for any doubts regarding this project.
+Please feel free to reach out to me emailing [contact@ragasil.com](mailto:contact@ragasil.com) for any doubts regarding this project.

 ### License
 This project is licensed under the terms of the MIT license